Postdoctoral Residencies in Clinical Psychology 2015 - 2017

-The Department of Psychiatry and Neurobehavioral Sciences offers several postdoctoral fellowships in Medical Psychology for graduates of doctoral programs in clinical psychology who have completed an APA-approved predoctoral internship in Clinical Psychology.
-Training and supervision are provided by the psychology and psychiatry faculty and are coordinated with the other postdoctoral fellowships within the University of Virginia Health System (UVaHS).
-This allows for a broad variety of interdisciplinary educational, research, and clinical training opportunities as well as in-depth experience in providing a wide range of services in Medical Psychology.
+The Department of Psychiatry and Neurobehavioral Sciences offers several postdoctoral residencies in Clinical Psychology for graduates of doctoral programs in clinical psychology who have completed an APA or CPA-approved predoctoral internship in Clinical Psychology.
+Training and supervision are provided by the psychology and psychiatry faculty and are coordinated with the other postdoctoral residencies within the University of Virginia Health System (UVaHS).
+This allows for a broad variety of interdisciplinary educational, research, and clinical training opportunities as well as in-depth experience in providing a wide range of services in Clinical Psychology.

-Educational experiences in the fellowship program include seminars, coordinated by each service and specialty area, which supply the fellow with the necessary knowledge and techniques to provide appropriate professional services in medical settings.
+Educational experiences in the residency program include seminars, coordinated by each service and specialty area, which supply the resident with the necessary knowledge and techniques to provide appropriate professional services in medical settings.

-The fellowship program is a one-year, full-time training experience (with a possible renewal for a second year).
-Fellowship typically begins between July 1st and September 1st of each calendar year.
-The fellowship is administered by the Psychology Fellowship Program in the Department of Psychiatry and Neurobehavioral Sciences.
-Each fellow is appointed to the Housestaff of the University of Virginia Health System and awarded a certificate by the UVaHS upon successful completion of the training program.
+The residency program is a one-year, full-time training experience (with a possible renewal for a second year).
+Residency typically begins between July 1st and September 1st of each calendar year.
+The fellowship is administered by the Psychology Postdoctoral Residency Program in the Department of Psychiatry and Neurobehavioral Sciences.
+Each resident is appointed to the Housestaff of the University of Virginia Health System and awarded a certificate by the UVaHS upon successful completion of the training program.

 The Charlottesville Area